 If your available space is long and narrow, consider a trough arrangement.
 You can often find concrete or stone troughs that are quite attractive and decorative.

 Place it in the middle of your planting space or along a fence, and plant your tallest, bulkiest plants in this trough.
-This gets then off of the ground, leaving more ground space for shorter plants.
+This gets them off of the ground, leaving more ground space for shorter plants.
 Believe it or not, a metal watering trough from the farm supply store may be just the solution for this elevated planter.

 Raised Herb Garden Design